 (Source: Air New Zealand)

 Most airlines will allow certain small items in addition to your carry on and personal item.
-For example:
+For example, you can usually bring:

 - Coat, jacket, or hat